Chinmayee-mohapatra/launch-page/README.md

 Feel free to customize this introduction to fit your specific project and company details.

 - Set the initial timer for 2 minutes.
-You can try
+You can increase/decrease the timer in the timerSlice created in the Redux Store.

 ### Home page